-The Buzz
+The buzz

 Migration watch: Orioles have landed in Will County

-A Baltimore oriole of a tree branch.
+A Baltimore oriole on a tree branch.

 Now that orioles have started arriving, you can start expecting some other birds to start popping in as well.
+Historically, orioles, hummingbirds, rose-breasted grosbeaks and indigo buntings show up around the same time here.

 RELATED: ORIOLES ARE A SWEET SPRING TREAT